iterative/mlem.ai/content/docs/get-started/saving.md

 # Saving models

-After initializing MLEM we have an empty repository (except for the config file), but soon we'll save something with MLEM to fill it up.
+After initializing MLEM we have an empty project (except for the config file), but soon we'll save something with MLEM to fill it up.

 ## Training the model